Last Updated: August 7, 2025

 Social engineering attacks can get highly creative, so you should know the signs to spot them.
 Mimicking someone’s identity is a common hacker tactic.
 Hackers may also reach you via the hacked device of someone you know.
 So, be suspicious if someone you know sends an unusual text.

-You should also be aware if a stranger makes you an offer that’s too good to be true.
+You should also be aware of whether a stranger makes you an offer that’s too good to be true.
 For example, a “Nigerian prince” might want to send a million dollars in cash for no reason.

 Lastly, hackers might create a sense of urgency to prevent you from thinking twice.
 For example, fake technical support might insist you change your password and share it with them on the spot.